 Keep the Breading From Falling Off

 The secret to keeping the coating intact is in the prep.
 Pat the chicken dry before brining, let excess brine drip off, and press the dredging mixture firmly onto the chicken.
-Donโt skip resting the breaded chicken for 10-15 minutes before fryingโthis helps the coating stick better during cooking.
+Donโt skip resting the breaded chicken for 10-15 minutes before frying.
+This helps the coating stick better during cooking.

-Make sure that you don’t overcrowd your pan.
+The other thing you can do is to make sure that you don’t overcrowd your pan.
 You want to make sure that the chicken isn’t bumping against other pieces of chicken which can knock off the breading.
 Only flip your chicken once while frying.
 The more you fuss with your chicken, the more likely you are to knock off or disturb some of the crunchy coating.

 Frying Oils